Zeta invariants of Morse forms: Introduction

 which is known to be independent of $X$ \cite[Proposition~6.1]{BismutZhang1992}.

-Now suppose also that: \begin{enumerate}[{\rm(a)}] \item for every zero point $p$ of $X$, the maximum value of the integrals of $\eta$ along the instantons of $X$ with $\alpha$-limit $\{p\}$ only depends on the Morse index $k$ of $p$. \end{enumerate} This maximum value is denoted by $-a_k$ for some $a_k>0$.
-Let $m^1_k$ denote the dimension of $d_z(E_{z,\text{\rm sm}}^{k-1})$ for $|\mu|\gg0$, which is independent of $z$.
+Now suppose also that: \begin{enumerate}[{\rm(a)}] \item for every zero point $p$ of $X$ with Morse index $k$, the maximum value of the integrals of $\eta$ along the instantons of $X$ with $\alpha$-limit $p$ only depends on $k$. \end{enumerate} This maximum value is denoted by $-a_k$ for some $a_k>0$.
+Let $m^1_k=\dim d_z(E_{z,\text{\rm sm}}^{k-1})$ for $\mu\gg0$, which is independent of $z$.
 Consider also the real number

 and let $\bfz=\bfz(M,g,\eta,X)=\bfz_{\text{\rm sm}}+\bfz_{\text{\rm la}}$.